Comparing Myers Industries (MYE) & Its Peers

-Myers Industries (NYSE:MYE – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Myers Industries to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.
+Myers Industries (NYSE:MYE – Get Rating) is one of 21 public companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Myers Industries to similar businesses based on the strength of its dividends, risk, valuation, profitability, earnings, institutional ownership and analyst recommendations.

-This table compares Myers Industries and its rivals’ net margins, return on equity and return on assets.

-This table compares Myers Industries and its rivals gross revenue, earnings per share (EPS) and valuation.

 Dividends